Sakrac/x65/README.md

 Merlin may not process expressions (probably left to right, parenthesis not allowed) the same as x65 but given that it wouldn't be intuitive to read the code that way, there are probably very few cases where this would be an issue.

+**LUP**

+LUP is Merlingo for loop.
+The lines following the LUP directive to the keyword --^ are repeated the number of times that follows LUP.

+**MAC**

+MAC is short for Macro.
+Merlin macros are defined on line inbetween MAC and <<< or EOM.
+Macro arguments are listed on the same line as MAC and the macro identifier is the label preceeding the MAC directive on the same line.

 **EJECT**

 An old assembler directive that does not affect the assembler but if printed would insert a page break at that point.